 Dublin is also served by LUAS, a light rail transit system.
 There are two Luas tram lines, the Red line and the Green line.
 The Red Line runs from Tallaght to The Point and from Saggart to Connolly.
 The Green Line runs from Brides Glen to St. Stephen’s Green through Sandyford.
 During peak travel times 07:00am to 10:00am and 4:00pm to 7:00pm Luas trams operate every 4- 5 minutes.
 Off peak trams run every ten to fifteen minutes.
 Tickets are available at every Luas terminal.

+Bus Éireann offers a nationwide service.
+The main bus depot in Dublin is Bus Áras situated in the city centre behind the Custom House.
 Dublin Bus provides a network of services around the city including from Dublin Airport, Dublin Port and Dun Laoghaire as well as a Nitelink and Sightseeing Tours.

 Dublinbikes is a self-service bike rental system open to everyone from 14 years of age.
 With 40 stations and 450 bikes, it enables you to travel around the city centre at a leisurely pace.
 3 day tickets are available for visitors to Dublin.

 Eco Cabs Ireland offer a free hop on, hop off ride.
 Ecocabs operate within a 2km radius of O’Connell Bridge and are available to the public everyday of the week between 10am and 7pm.